 ||Increase if basic rate is $300

 Even if you have never had a traffic conviction in the past, a conviction of speeding 70 mph in a 55-mph zone (a two-point insurance offense) will result in a 45 percent increase in your insurance premiums.
 If you have never had any traffic conviction in the past, a conviction of speeding in excess of 80 mph in a 70-mph zone (a four-point insurance offense) will result in a 90 percent increase in your insurance premiums.
 A conviction of driving while license revoked (DWLR) is an eight-point insurance offense.

 I am Michael Murphy, a Rocky Mount lawyer with more than 30 years of legal experience.
 As your attorney, I will handle all aspects of your speeding violations.
 Often I am able to attend court on your behalf and advocate for having the ticket reduced to a nonmoving violation.
 This includes cases involving commercial driver’s licenses (CDLs) as well as other traffic violations.

-To discuss your case with a speeding ticket attorney serving Nashville, North Carolina, and the surrounding areas, call my office at 252-451-1200 or fill out and submit the online contact form.
+To discuss your case with a speeding ticket attorney serving Rocky Mount, North Carolina, and the surrounding areas, call my office at 252-451-1200 or fill out and submit the online contact form.
 Initial consultations are free, and I promptly return all phone calls.